appium/appium/README.md

 -----------
 Since we use dev versions of some packages, it often becomes necessary to install new NPM packages or update various things.
-There's a handy shell script to do all this for all platforms:
+There's a handy shell script to do all this for all platforms (the `--dev` flag gets dev npm dependencies and test applications used in the Appium test suite):

-    ./reset.sh
+    ./reset.sh --dev

 Or you can run reset for individual platforms only:

-    ./reset.sh --ios
+    ./reset.sh --ios --dev
-    ./reset.sh --android
+    ./reset.sh --android --dev
-    ./reset.sh --selendroid
+    ./reset.sh --selendroid --dev

 Running Tests
 -----------